eugenp/tutorials/spring-boot-property-json/README.md

  - Extending the YamlPropertySourceLoader class and register the factory in spring factories

 ### Module Dependencies
- This module has spring-boot-starter-web as the main dependency with jackson libraries.
+ This module has spring-boot-starter and jackson-databind as key dependencies.